 ‘CrackBerry’ addicts have something to look forward to here.
 But it’s a workaholic.
 BlackBerry KeyOne is all business in the front and back, less of a multimedia party anywhere in between.

-The screen is bright and colorful, but its 3:2 aspect ratio leaves you with unsightly black bars on all 16:9 video.
+The screen is bright and colorful, but while its 3:2 aspect ratio is great for viewing emails, it leaves you with unsightly black bars on all 16:9 video.
 It makes movies look really small.
 The audio comes out through a single bottom-firing speaker, too.
 It’s like this phone clocks out at 5pm sharp when it comes to the fun stuff.

 It borrows camera specs from other top-tier top phones, with a 12MP sensor right out of the Google Pixel.
 Photos are good, though the shared specs only go so far: it doesn't have the same backend camera image stabilization software and its front-end camera app is a mess.